lil-qorgi/379-rnaseq/README.md

                 - After obtaining the file, prepend accepted_hits.bam with the replicate name (e.g. WTB1_accepted_hits.bam), then copy the file into cuffdiff_input/

 ### *output files*
+All output files will be exported into "cuffdiff_output" as specified by the cuffdiff call (see sbatch).
 - cuffdiff_output/
     - **gene_exp.diff**
     - ... (many other cuffdiff results)